alpqr/qrhiimgui2/README.md

 New integration of Qt Quick and Dear ImGui.
+Requires Qt 6.4 or newer.

 - This now hides the Qt Quick threading model completely, and is a QQuickItem, meaning proper input event processing (keyboard focus, stacking order for mouse